EnsembleUI/ensemble_docs/pages/desktop-app/installation.md

 1. Launch the desktop application
 2. Click on the `...` menu button on the app card you want to work with
 3. Select "Pull App" from the context menu
-4. Select the directory to pull the app locally and click the `Pull` Button
+4. Select the target directory and click the `Pull` Button
 5. Wait for the pull to complete

 ### Pushing Local Changes to Cloud